-I love soup, and this soup is one of my favourites too as it has all the flavours i love, spicy chilli, coconut, coriander, ginger, garlic and of course sweet potatoes.
-When im feeling a bit under par i always turn to this soup with extra chilli too, as you can feel it somehow healing me and blasting the cold and flu out of me.
+I love soup, its full of flavour with spicy chilli, coconut, coriander, ginger, garlic and of course sweet potatoes.
+When im feeling a bit under par i always turn to this soup with extra chilli too, as you can feel it somehow healing me.

 This will make enough for 6 people